restatedev/documentation/docs/typescript-sdk/overview.md

 To get started quickly, have a look at our [Typescript service template](https://github.com/restatedev/node-template)!
 :::

+## Installation

+Add the `@restatedev/restate-sdk` dependency to your NodeJS project to start developing Restate services.

+The Typescript SDK uses the `protobufjs` and `ts-proto` dependencies to work with the Protobuf-generated Typescript code.
+So add these as well to your project.

 ## Example of a service
 Below is an example of a Restate Typescript service to get a better understanding of the potential end result.